+103 Discrimination/Title IX Sexual Harassment Affecting Students - Attachment - 103-AR-1

 How often did the conduct occur?

-Is it being repeated? \Box Yes \Box No Do the circumstances involve a student identified as a student with a disability under the Individuals with Disabilities Education Act or Section 504 of the Rehabilitation Act? \square No. \square Yes, please identify the student with a disability and contact the Director of Special Education.
-Date Director of Special Education was contacted: How has the conduct affected the alleged victim's ability to fully participate in the school's academic, programs, activities or school employment?
+Is it being repeated? $\Box$ Yes $\Box$ No

+Do the circumstances involve a student identified as a student with a disability under the Individuals with Disabilities Education Act or Section 504 of the Rehabilitation Act?

+$\Box$ No.

+$\Box$ Yes, please identify the student with a disability and contact the Director of Special Education.

+Date Director of Special Education was contacted:

+How has the conduct affected the alleged victim's ability to fully participate in the school's academic, programs, activities or school employment?

 What is the alleged victim's relationship with the alleged respondent?

 Insert names, descriptions, and/or contact information of individuals believed to have observed the conduct or who otherwise may have knowledge of the conduct and/or related circumstances.

 Additional observations or evidence including pictures, texts, emails, video or other information submitted to the Title IX Coordinator.

 VI.
+Safety Concerns

-Safety Concerns Are there safety concerns that may require Emergency Removal of or Administrative Leave for a respondent?
-(This requires an individualized safety and risk analysis as to whether there is an immediate threat to the physical health or safety of a student or other individual.) \square No. ☐ Yes, please describe:
+Are there safety concerns that may require Emergency Removal of or Administrative Leave for a respondent?
+(This requires an individualized safety and risk analysis as to whether there is an immediate threat to the physical health or safety of a student or other individual.)

-$103\ Discrimination/Title\ IX\ Sexual\ Harassment\ Affecting\ Students-Attachment-103-AR-1$
+$\Box$ No.

+$\Box$ Yes, please describe:

+103 Discrimination/Title IX Sexual Harassment Affecting Students - Attachment - 103-AR-1

 VII.
+Other Reports

+Has the conduct been reported to the police or any other agency?

+$\Box$ No

+□ Yes Date reported: \\\\\ Agency: \\\\\

+VIII.
+Identification of Policies Implicated by Reported Conduct

+Check all that apply:

+Policy 103.
+Discrimination/Title IX Sexual Harassment Affecting Students

+Policy 104.
+Discrimination/Title IX Sexual Harassment Affecting Staff

+Policy 247.
+Hazing

+Policy 252.
+Dating Violence

+Policy 256.
+Bullying/Cyberbullying

+Other \\\\\\\\\

-Othe er Reports Has the co onduct been reported to th e police or any other agency? □No □Yes Date reported: Agency: VIII.
-Idei ntification of Policies Im plicated by Reported Conduct Check all that apply: □ Policy 1 □ Policy 2 □ Policy 2 □ Policy 2 district ed program exercises : harassmer ucation program or activitor or activity includes the loss substantial control over be exual harassment, the conduct must have taken place during a ty involving a person in the United States.
-An education ocations, events or circumstances over which the District oth the respondent and the context in which the sexual to all of a district's education programs or activities, whether n-campus or off-campus.
-Did the in United Sta ng a school program or activity involving a person in the □Yes □No ne definition of Title IX so ring (please check all that exual harassment, the conduct needs to satisfy one or more of apply): 's participation in unwelc g the provision of an aid, benefit, or district service on an ome sexual conduct, commonly referred to as quid pro quo y offensive that it effective by a reasonable person to be so severe, pervasive and ely denies a person equal access to a district education □ Sexual a assault, dating violence, d omestic violence or stalking.
+To meet the definition of Title IX sexual harassment, the conduct must have taken place during a district education program or activity involving a person in the United States.
+An education program or activity includes the locations, events or circumstances over which the District exercises substantial control over both the respondent and the context in which the sexual harassment occurs.
+Title IX applies to all of a district's education programs or activities, whether such programs or activities occur on-campus or off-campus.

+Did the incident occur during a during a school program or activity involving a person in the United States?

+$\Box$ Yes

+$\Box$ No

+To meet the definition of Title IX sexual harassment, the conduct needs to satisfy one or more of the following (please check all that apply):

+$\Box$ A district employee conditioning the provision of an aid, benefit, or district service on an individual's participation in unwelcome sexual conduct, commonly referred to as quid pro quo sexual harassment.

+$\Box$ Unwelcome conduct determined by a reasonable person to be so severe, pervasive and objectively offensive that it effectively denies a person equal access to a district education program or activity.

+□ Sexual assault, dating violence, domestic violence or stalking.